Raymond Fullam

-Raymond Fullam (born 1947) is an Irish lawyer who has served as a judge of the High Court and the Circuit Court.
-He practiced as a barrister before his appointment to the Circuit Court in 2007 and subsequent appointment to the High Court in 2014.
-He retired in 2017.
+Raymond Fullam (born 1947) is a retired Irish judge who served as a Judge of the High Court from 2014 to 2017 and a Judge of the Circuit Court from 2007 to 2014.

 Early life

 Fullam was born in 1947 and is from Tralee.
 He studied at University College Dublin, obtaining degrees in arts and commerce.

 He was called to the Bar in 1977 and became a senior counsel in 1995.
 He practiced on the eastern and Dublin circuits.
 He was prosecutor for County Kildare between 1983 and 1991.
 Fullam also qualified as a chartered accountant.

 He appeared in cases involving tax law, personal injuries and judicial review.

 In addition to his practice, he was a lecturer at the King's Inns in revenue law was a member of the GAA Drugs Appeal Board.

 Judicial career

 Circuit Court

 Fullam was appointed to the Circuit Court in October 2007.
 He was not assigned to a particular circuit.
 He heard some cases in Tralee, Donegal and Wicklow.

 He presided over criminal cases involving sexual assault, forgery, dangerous driving, health and safety law offences, drugs offences, assault and fraud.